-But Delhi has her Dil (heart) intact for she has had me befriend a genial auto driver who drove all the way from Gurgaon to the airport so that I could catch the flight to be beside my ailing mother.
-The punjabi mother’s love made Kadi and chole kulche taste gleeful.
+But Delhi has her Dil (heart) intact for she has had me befriend a genial auto driver who drove all the way from Gurgaon to the airport so that I could catch the flight on time.
+The Punjabi mother’s love made Kadi and chole kulche taste gleeful.
 A delight was a walk through the lanes of Old Delhi and discovering the stone entrance of Mirza Glabib’s ancient home.

 I read volumes before travelling to Vietnam.
 The war and the win had left me awestruck.
 While strolling in the much-acclaimed war remnant museum in Saigon, I encountered a newspaper report from days of yore.
 The Bengali newspaper, published from Kolkata, had a woman in Saree carrying a placard stating to down with imperialism and walking in the forefront of a procession.
 That was a moment of truth and profound happiness for me.
 A woman travelling from far meets a woman from her own land.

 While backpacking in Kerala, I took refuge in a treehouse for a couple of days in Munnar.
 The treehouse was run by a woman who also managed the adjacent coffee plantation and her triplets.
-The husband was an expat.
-“My father in law has gifted me the property.
+The husband was an ex-pat.
+“My father-in-law has gifted me the property.
 He used to speak to the plants as if they are his kids.
-How could I abandon all these for an expat life?”She discussed with me with a banana after dinner.
-It is a norm to eat banana here after the night meal.
+How could I abandon all these for an ex-pat life?” she discussed with me with a banana after dinner.
+It is a norm to eat bananas hereafter the night meal.

 I grew up in the city of Kolkata.
 At the age of seven, my aunty first taught me to strategically place the elbow while walking on the road to avoid an unexpected grope or even to not let the neighbourhood grandpa not kiss me with betel nut red lips.
-I am still punch drunk in love with the city and her people for the rainy evenings, the wonder of gothic architecture by colonial masters and amazingly tasty Biryani with a portion of potato.
+I am still punch drunk in love with the city and its people for the rainy evenings, the wonder of gothic architecture by colonial masters and the amazingly tasty Biryani with a portion of potato.

 I have been left terrified in the street of Bangalore while trying to video record a guy making Besan Khakras.
 He threatened to break my phone but had let to record him fully performing the act.
 But I can never have said enough about the beautiful weather and crowd of the silicon valley of India.

-All these to testify that as a woman, a lone one, traveling comes with its own perks.
+All these testify that as a woman, a lone one, traveling comes with its own perks.
 There will be moments of desperation, you will cry out for help and may feel left all by yourself.
-But hold on girl before calling the quits.
+But hold on girl, before calling the quits.
 People mostly will try to help you.
 You are left with more time to observe and embed newer aspects of social life.

 Try to relate and explore with an open mind.
-A robust plane and basic common sense coupled with respect for local culture are mandatory to make the process smooth and utterly enjoyable!
+A robust plane and basic common sense coupled with respect for local culture are mandatory to make the process of solo travel smooth and utterly enjoyable!